From meeting to done in four steps

 Connect your calendar

-Sign in with Google or Microsoft and Jalapeño shows up to your meetings automatically.
+Connect Google Calendar or Outlook and Jalapeño shows up to the video calls on your calendar automatically.
 Hosting in person?
 Record directly from the app and skip the bot.
 The integrations panel is also where you authorize Linear, Jira, Asana, Slack, and the rest, so action items have somewhere to go from day one.

 Google Calendar or Outlook

-OAuth sign-in.
-No bot installations, no plugins to push to IT.
+OAuth connection.
+Nothing to install, no plugins to push to IT.

 Pick which meetings to join